sonkkeli/webpack-coralfish-app/README.md

-This repo is my development environment for developing the `webbundle-webpack-plugin`, `rollup-plugin-webbundle`, `wbn` and `wbn-sign` npm packages.
+This repo is my messy development environment for developing `webbundle-webpack-plugin`, `rollup-plugin-webbundle`, `wbn` and `wbn-sign` npm packages.

-It has a very simple web app which is converted into a web bundle having local versions of all the above mentioned npm packages.
+It has a very simple web app which is converted into a web bundle with locally built versions of all the above mentioned npm packages.

-If you want to use it, just fork all the above mentioned npm packages and this and then for this repo run any of the scripts `npm run run:webpack`, `npm run run:rollup` or `npm run run:cli`.
+If you want to use it, just fork and clone `WICG/webpackage` and `GoogleChromeLabs/webbundle-plugins` npm packages and this into the same root directory and then for this repo run any of the scripts on `package.json` e.g. `npm run run:webpack`.

-Be sure to use Node version 14+.
+Minimum version requirements are `Node` 14+ and `npm` 8+.